KarinOldbring/bloomroom/testing.md

 * Expected Outcome: On the Home Page there is a rolling Delivery Banner stating the Free Deilvery terms.
 On x-small screens, the banner should not be rolling but be still for better UX.
 * Test: View the Delivery Banner on different size screens.
-* Result: When using small or larger screens the Delivery Banner is rolling, on smaller screens it is not rolling but still.
+* Result: When using small or larger screens the Delivery Banner is rolling, on extra small screens it is not rolling but still.
 * Verdict: Code functions as intended.

 ### Products